osteslag/Changeset/README.md

 assert(changeset.edits == edits)
 ```

-Note that the indexes are into the original source collection.

 Because `Changeset` works on any `CollectionType` of `Equatable`, it has many applications.
 For example, it could be used to identify the changes needed to go from one array of elements to another, where the elements are instances of a custom `Equatable` class.

-This is particularly useful if these elements are displayed in a `UITableView` and you want to animate a transition between two sets of data.
+This is particularly useful if these elements are displayed in a `UITableView`, and you want to animate a transition between two sets of data.

+Note, indices are those exactly to be used within a `beginUpdates`/`endUpdates` block on `UITableView`.

+In short; first all deletions are made relative to the source collection, then, relative to the resulting collection, insertions and substitutions.
+A move is just a deletion followed by an insertion on the resulting collection.
+This is explained in much more detail under [_Batch Insertion, Deletion, and Reloading of Rows and Sections_](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TableView_iPhone/ManageInsertDeleteRow/ManageInsertDeleteRow.html#//apple_ref/doc/uid/TP40007451-CH10-SW9) in Apple’s [Table View Programming Guide for iOS](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TableView_iPhone/AboutTableViewsiPhone/AboutTableViewsiPhone.html).

 If you don’t want the overhead of the `Changeset`, which stores the source and target collections, you can call `editDistance` directly: